 There is no point in breaking the speed limit racing to the vet’s office with a perfectly happy, healthy dog who just happens to have eaten a bone.
 Provided that the bone isn’t causing a problem, the trip would likely be unnecessarily stressful for both you and your dog.
 Here are the signs you need to watch out for:

 - Vomiting or retching

 - Refusal to eat

 - Whining, crying when his abdomen is touched

 - Bleeding from his bottom, diarrhea, or straining to empty his bowels

 - Other behavior that you don’t normally see in your dog (such are growling) and that might indicate pain or discomfort

 My dog ate chicken bones

+If your dog ate chicken bones the first thing you should do is remain calm.
+The general consensus is that cooked chicken bones are dangerous for dogs, and as such should be avoided.
 However, it is clear that many dogs do swallow cooked chicken bones each year without coming to any harm.

 If your dog ate chicken bones, then telephone your vet to let them know, and keep an eye on your dog for the next 48-72 hours to make sure he doesn’t suffer any ill effects.
 The outcome of surgery, if needed, is often positive and a non-invasive approach is usually available.
 You should always supervise your dog while they are eating bones.